emsejournal/openscience/registered-reports.md

 A. In practice, this seems quite uncommon.
 However, OSF has mechanisms to manage embargo periods, so this might be something we also consider in the future.
 Currently the MSR/EMSE model makes embargos impractical.
 However, tracks such as "new ideas" already pose this potential risk, so we don't anticipate extensive problems.

 Other FAQs on RR in general are at the bottom of [the OSF page](https://cos.io/prereg/).

+Q. Will all accepted papers in Phase 2 be published in one and the same EMSE issue, much like for a "normal" special issue?
+A. No, this will depend on the number of accepted papers.

 ## Links
 1. https://cos.io/prereg/